douglas-sousa/appium-pytest-basic-structure/README.md

 https://github.com/jonathassilva/appium-practices

 ## Running the test
-Just type pytest on your terminal and you're good to go
+Turn on the appium server either by its CLI or desktop app and type pytest on your terminal and you're good to go